yonathanarya/depthmapper/README.md

 This is for my Undergraduate Final Project.
 Using 2 Logitech C270 cameras as the sensor and Jetson Nano 4GB as the depth processor.

-The robot controller used in this project is Pixhawk 2.1 Cube.

 ### Hardware Setup
 Laptop: Huawei Matebook X Pro (2018) i7-8550u 16GB RAM